 - Do I need to trade over a SEF?

 As aforementioned in Q7, you need to determine your own legal position as to whether or not your status as a U.S. or non-U.S. entity requires trading to be done on a SEF.

 - What is required in order to trade via the 360T SEF venue?

 All entities that want to trade on 360T’s SEF are required to sign the 360T SEF Participation Agreement.
 This Participation Agreement will create a contract with 360 Trading Networks, Inc., our SEF registered entity in the U.S. The Participation Agreement includes obligations of the client, representations required by the CFTC, user and clearing information and the 360T SEF Rulebook.

 - In addition to the Participation Agreement, each entity will be required to register itself as well as a SEF Administrator within the 360T CRM system.
 Please contact your 360T account manager for assistance with the documentation and setup.

 - When can I get a copy of the Rulebook and on-boarding documentation?

 Please speak to your 360T account manager in order to obtain copies of these documents.
-Alternatively, copies of the 360T SEF Rulebook are freely available via the CFTC website as of [date].
+Alternatively, copies of the 360T SEF Rulebook are freely available via the CFTC website.